Framptoombe History, Family Crest & Coats of Arms

 Early Origins of the Framptoombe family

 Important Dates for the Framptoombe family

 This web page shows only a small excerpt of our Framptoombe research.
-Another 241 words (17 lines of text) covering the years 1273, 1355, 1373, 1380, 1622, 1708 and 1567 are included under the topic Early Framptoombe History in all our PDF Extended History products and printed products wherever possible.
+Another 121 words (9 lines of text) covering the years 1273, 1355, 1373, 1380, 1622, 1708 and 1567 are included under the topic Early Framptoombe History in all our PDF Extended History products and printed products wherever possible.

 Framptoombe Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Framptoombe include Frampton, Framton, Framptoun, Framptown, Framptowne, Framtone, Framptone, Framtoun, Framptowne, Framptons and many more.